HathorNetwork/rfcs/text/0033-private-network-guide.md

 - Run tests for new features in the full node.
 - Run a use case over a private network.
 - Customize the full node for use cases.
-- Staging environments
+- Staging environments.
-- Run integration tests
+- Run integration tests.

 # Requirements